useblocks/sphinx-needs-demo/docs/index.rst

 * ☐ Add a drawio example
 * ☑ Example for variant handling
 * ☐ List of single features, plus explanation and link to doc, where it is used.
+* ☐ Nested Needs Example
+* ☐ Better Example data.
+We need to kind of examples.
+One for all skill-levels, one for Automotive managers

+  * All-Skill-Level: Feature-based development of a Rocket (Req,Specs, Tests all on one feature-page)
+  * Automotive: ECU-dev by V-model.
+Per type one file/folder

 Page Content
 ------------